-The Softears Cerberus is a co-flagship hybrid single dynamic, quad BA, and dual electrostatic driver universal IEM.
+Our review of the Softears Cerberus, which is a co-flagship hybrid single dynamic, quad BA, and dual electrostatic driver universal IEM.
 It is priced at $2099.99

-Disclaimer: The Softears Cerberus sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Softears for giving us this opportunity.

-To read more about Softears reviews previously done on Headfonics please click here.
+To read more about Softears products previously covered on Headfonics please click here.

 The Softears Cerberus is the yin to the yang of the RS10 with a perfectly complementary relationship to each other when placed side by side.
 This is a smooth, deep, and easy-going high-end performance with a beautiful vocal rendition as the icing on the cake.